Open

 Directions

-From Albuquerque, take Interstate 25 north for 12 miles, exit onto NM State Highway 550 northwest for approximately 20 miles, then exit onto NM Highway 4.
-The campground is approximately 15 miles northeast of Jemez Springs on NM Highway 4.
-From the Jemez Ranger Station, go 7.5 miles to the junction of State Road 4 and 126 at La Cueva, then continue on State Road 4 approximately six miles east to the campground turnoff on the right.
-From the turnoff, continue approximately one mile of paved road to the campground.
+From the Jemez Ranger Station, go 7.5 miles to the junction of State Road 4 and 126 at La Cueva.
+Continue on State Road 4 approximately six miles east to the campground turnoff on your right.
+From the turn-off, continue approximately one mile on paved road to campground.

 Amenities